Trackmania (2020 video game): Reception

 Trackmania received an aggregate score of 74/100 on Metacritic.

 Benjamin Schmädig of 4Players rated the game 85/100, praising its time trials and track editor.

 Alex Santa Maria of IGN rated the game 7/10, saying that it was "addictive" and had a robust amount of content, but criticized its menus as looking "cobbled-together".
 He also criticized the idea of "gating off access" through a subscription model, saying that it risked hindering the game's long-term community support.

 Gianluca Musso of Eurogamer Italia also rated the game 7/10, saying that while it was beautiful and fun, he criticized the fact that it was aimed solely at the hardcore audience.

-The game was initially criticized by players due to unstable servers and unoptimized netcode; however, these issues have been resolved over time via patches and updates.
+The game was initially criticized by players due to unstable servers and unoptimized netcode; however, these issues have been mostly resolved over time via patches and updates.